-We are committed to reviewing charges if you cannot pay or have special circumstances that we are not aware of.

-We have a charging appeals panel.
-The panel reviews charges and has the authority to hear the appeal on behalf of any person aged 16 or over.
+If you cannot pay your charges or have special circumstances that we are not aware of, you can submit an appeal.
+We have a charging appeals panel that reviews cases and has the authority to hear the appeal on behalf of any person aged 16 or over.